-In this scenario, the FTSE 100 EWFD moves sideways, neither rising nor falling materially from the start level over the next 6 years.
-So, it is reasonably likely that it will close at or above the level needed for the conditional, stock market linked interest to be generated on the end date.
+In this scenario, the FTSE 100 moves sideways, neither rising nor falling materially from the start level over the next 6 years.
+So, it is reasonably likely that it will close at or above the level needed for the conditional, stock market linked interest to be generated on at least some and possibly all of the annual interest dates.

-This means that the interest paid by the plan is reasonably likely to be more than the level of risk free interest currently paid by other types of deposit, such as bank or building society deposits, including fixed term deposits.
+It will depend on how many years the conditional, stock market linked interest is paid in order to know whether the total level of interest paid by the plan is more or less than the level of risk free interest paid by other types of deposit, such as bank or building society deposits, including fixed term deposits.

-If... the FTSE 100 EWFD falls moderately
+If... the FTSE 100 falls moderately

-In this scenario, the FTSE 100 EWFD falls moderately over the next 6 years.
-So, it is likely that it will close below the level needed for the conditional, stock market linked interest to be paid on the end date - unless it has fallen by less than 5% from the 'best entry' start level.
+In this scenario, the FTSE 100 falls moderately over the next 6 years.
+So, it is likely that it will close below the level needed for the conditional, stock market linked interest to be paid on most or all of the annual interest dates.